browserengineering/book/book/forms.md

         # ...
 ```

-If there it's a `POST` request, the `Content-Length` header is mandatory:
+If it's a `POST` request, the `Content-Length` header is mandatory:

 ``` {.python}
 class URL: